Table of Contents

-This 4K wildlife video is of fiddler crab along Black Point Wildlife Drive in Florida.
+This article is on fiddler crab facts and includes a 4K wildlife video of fiddler crab along Black Point Wildlife Drive in Florida.
 I was out hiking and filming during low tide and ran across them in the late morning hours.
 Fiddler crab are also known as calling crab.
 They make up almost 100 species of semi-terrestrial marine crabs.
 Males have 1 big claw while females have 2 small claws.
 Here are some additional details I pulled on the fiddler crab.

 Fiddler Crab Facts